-Anthony Michael Tamez-Pochel (he/him) was born and raised in Chicago and is Saulteaux from Treaty 4 territory, Sigangu Lakota, and Black.
+Anthony Michael Tamez-Pochel (he/him) was born and raised in Chicago and is Saulteaux from Treaty 4 territory, Sicangu Lakota, and Black.
 He is one of the nation’s youngest Native American elected officials and holds the distinction of Illinois’ only sitting Native American elected official.

-Anthony’s extensive experience in public service includes serving on the Constituent Services team for Chicago’s 33rd Ward Alderman Rossana Rodriguez for nearly three years and had the privilege of advocating for the diverse residents of Chicago, totaling over 55,000 individuals.
-His unwavering commitment to social and environmental justice both in his personal and professional life are guided by his maternal influences and a deep understanding of the intersecting needs of the communities he serves.
+Anthony’s extensive experience in public service includes serving on the Constituent Services team for Chicago’s 33rd Ward Alderman Rossana Rodriguez for nearly three years.
+During this time, he had the privilege of advocating for the diverse residents of Chicago, totaling over 55,000 individuals.
+His unwavering commitment to social and environmental justice, both personally and professionally, is guided by his maternal influences and a deep understanding of the intersecting needs of the communities he represents.

-As an Anisnabae inini, Tamez is dedicated to educating Chicago’s youth about Indigenous knowledge systems and combating systematic oppression.
-As a Black and Native person, Anthony is also committed to educating Chicagoans on how to live ethically on Anisnabek territories and how to encourage Black Indigenous unity in the pursuit of collective liberation.
+As an Anishinaabe inini, Tamez is dedicated to educating Chicago’s youth about Indigenous knowledge systems and actively challenging systemic oppression.
+Moreover, as a Black and Native individual, Anthony is committed to educating Chicagoans on ethical living within Anisnabek territories and fostering unity between the Black and Indigenous communities in their shared pursuit of collective liberation.